daniel-gmk/genshin-spiral-abyss-teams-compilation/README.md

         │ Python Scripts
         │ genshinTeamsNamed.csv
         │ Run.bat (or linux/mac equivalent)
+        | Sanitize.bat (or linux/mac equivalent)
 ```

 Once everything finishes running, you will have the following outputs:

-- aggregatedTeams.csv: Contains a filtered list of teams that do not already exist in the main list and guarantee some form of sustain
+- aggregatedTeams.csv: Contains a filtered list of teams that do not already exist in the main list and guarantee some form of sustain.
+Add to the genshinTeamsNamed.csv and then sanitize/sort with Sanitize.bat

 - denyList.csv: It is already populated, but will be appended with teams that the script deems may not have sustain, but can be manually added to the main list to override and ensure it is added.